 1. Avoid default permissions requests

 No matter how perfect your creative is, your push notifications are worthless if users have not enabled you to send them.
-However, 65 percent of users return to an app within 30 days when push notifications are enabled, so persuading users to opt-in is critical.
+However, 65% of users return to an app within 30 days when push notifications are enabled, so persuading users to opt-in is critical.

 Rather than sending a default permissions request to new users, it’s better to build a relationship with the user first.
 They need to trust your product and know that you won’t take advantage of having access to push notifications.
 To avoid users from choosing to keep push notifications disabled, you also need to ask permission with optimal timing.
 This will depend on the app vertical.
 For example, ecommerce apps may want to ask permission after a purchase event.
 This provides an opportunity for you to show why push notifications are valuable.
 In this scenario, the value would be alerts on the shipment of that product.